itsk0ntra/token-checker-grabber-template/README.md

 enjoy

 # information
-their ip will get used (and probably get flagged after some time), so don't worry :]
+their ip will be used to check the tokens (and probably get flagged after some time), so don't worry :]